yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 absolute x = if x >= 0 then x else -x
 ~~~~~~
 </div>
-Note: the `if .. then .. else` Haskell notation is more like the
+en: Note: the `if .. then .. else` Haskell notation is more like the
-`¤?¤:¤` C operator.
+en: `¤?¤:¤` C operator.
 You cannot forget the `else`.
+fr: Remarque: la notation de Haskell pour le `if .. then .. else` ressemble plus
+fr: à l'opérateur `¤?¤:¤` en C. Le `else` est obligatoire.

-Another equivalent version:
+en: Another equivalent version:
+fr: Une version équivalente:

 <div class="codehighlight">
 ~~~~~~ {.haskell}